confluentinc/ksql/docs/operate-and-deploy/installation/server-config/index.md

     nodes in the cluster.
 The `listener` configuration can be non-resolvable and non-routable, because clients' can connect using whatever url you choose.

-In this setup, the node will share the url in the `ksql.internal.listener` config as its internal endpoint, which other nodes will use for inter-node communication.
+In this setup, the node shares the URL in the `ksql.internal.listener` config as its internal endpoint, which other nodes will use for inter-node communication.
 Inter-node communication uses a different listener to client communication.